kbrabrand/zf2-swagger-ui/README.md

 Then add the module to the modules array in your application.config.php by adding `"SwaggerUI"`.

+And lastly you will need to make the asset folder publicly accessible.
+This can be done in several ways, but for simplicty you could add a symlink like this;

+`cd [ZF-app-root]/public && ln -s ../vendor/kbrabrand/zf2-swagger-ui/public swagger-ui`

 ##Configuration
 There is one configurable option for the module.
 If you want Swagger UI to look for Swagger JSON somewhere other than /api/docs under the root of your ZF2 app, you can copy the swagger-ui.global.php.dist to your config/autoloads folder and set the docs-endpoint option to wherever you like.